 Sometimes you may want to find out where actually your passwords are stored on your device.
 Your Android phone has different locations for different passwords so you will not find all of your passwords at a single location.
 It helps with the security of the device as someone who has gotten access to one password location may not be able to get access to all your passwords.

-Let’s check out the locations where your Android phone stores your passwords.
+Let’s check out the locations where your various Android passwords are stored.

 If you use the stock web browser on your Android phone for your surfing sessions, you have likely stored your passwords for various websites in the browser.
 In order to view these saved passwords, you need to dig a bit deeper as the app will not let you easily find your passwords.